filimo/ReaderTranslator/README.md

 # ReaderTranslator
 **using SwiftUI, Combine and Catalyst for MacOS(Catalyst and AppKit) iPad iPhone**

+## Important
+Catalyst project for macOS has some problems:
+- Select a text in `WKWebView`
+- Handle key events
+- Support Safari extension

+If you want to run the project on macOS I recommend to use 'ReaderTranslatorMac' target.
+I keep to support Catalyst version for macOS but nowadays it has some unfixed issues noted above.

 ## Comming features in 1.4

 ## Status